Lehi station

-Description
+Location

 The station is located within the Thanksgiving Point business park at 3101 North Ashton Boulevard and is accessed from I-15 by way of the Timpanogos Highway (SR-92/Club House Drive) interchange.
 To reach the station, head west from I-15 on Timpanogos Highway (which becomes Clubhouse Drive), then turn left (south) onto Ashton Boulevard.

+Design

 The station has a Park and Ride lot with over 735 free parking spaces available.
 Since the Union Pacific (UP) railroad tracks separate the passenger platform from the parking lot and bus stops, there is a pedestrian underpass that allows passengers to cross under the UP tracks.
 There is also another pedestrian underpass for Garden Drive that connects with the Jordan River Parkway Trail.

 The station is located within the Quiet Zone, so trains do not routinely sound their horns when approaching public crossings within this corridor.
 The station opened, along with the rest of FrontRunner South, on December 10, 2012 and is operated by Utah Transit Authority.